 Every part of Nyctanthes arbortristis is used for medicinal purpose due to health benefitting properties.
 The seeds are used in the treatment of piles.
 The decoction of flowers, and leaf is used in the treatment of gout.
 Leaves juice is given in case of dry cough.

-The paste of leaves is used externally in the treatment of skin related troubles specifically in the treatment of ringworm.
+The paste of leaves is used externally in the treatment of the skin related troubles specifically in the treatment of ringworm.
 The young leaves are used as a female tonic.
 Due to the hypoglycemic effect, it is also useful in diabetes.

 Parijat has acute, and sub-acute anti-inflammatory activity.
 It is found to inhibit the inflammation produced by immunological methods.